tariq7299/CS50Web-Project4-network/to-do.md

 -   Change manual usaer id to request.user in post view in views.py
 -   Remove @csrf exempt from views.py
 -   Provide user profilel image for frontend
+-   Add UserSerlizer to login view
+-   Add loginrequired to each function